ptr727/PlexCleaner/README.md

 The `reencode` command will re-encode the media files using `FFMPeg` and H264 at `VideoEncodeQuality` for video, and `AudioEncodeCodec` for audio.

 The `deinterlace` command will de-interlace interlaced media files using `HandBrake` with the `--comb-detect --decomb` filter.
-Interlace detection is not absolute, especially for mixed content.
-We use the `MediaInfo` `ScanType` field and the `FFmpeg` `idet` filter to determine if content is interlaced.
+Interlace detection is not absolute, especially for mixed content, the `MediaInfo` `ScanType` field and the `FFmpeg` `idet` filter is used to determine if content is interlaced.

 ### Monitor